Revival (Eminem album): Singles

 On November 8, 2017, Eminem tweeted a picture of a doctor's prescription note with the words "Walk on Water" and "Take as needed" written on it.
 Additionally, the doctor's note was labeled with the logo for Revival.
 This caused speculation that the first single would be titled "Walk on Water".
 On November 9, Paul Rosenberg shared a video on Instagram linking the drug "Revival" with "Walk on Water" and confirming the song, which was subsequently released the next day.
 An audio video was uploaded to Eminem's YouTube channel.
 As of December 16, 2017, the video had nearly 50 million views and over 1.1 million likes.
 On December 23, 2017, the music video for the song was released exclusively on Apple Music and Eminem's official Vevo channel.
 "Walk on Water" debuted at number 14 on the Billboard Hot 100, becoming the 57th entry for both artists on the chart.

 Beyoncé served as the vocalist for the lead single, "Walk on Water".

-"River", featuring Ed Sheeran, was released as a second single of the album.
+"River", featuring Ed Sheeran, was released as a second single.
 The song was released to radio on January 5, 2018, and was released a single on February 7.
 An audio video was uploaded to Eminem's YouTube channel on December 14, 2017.
 As of January 15, 2018, the video has over 60 million views and 1 million likes.
 On February 14, 2018, the music video for the song was released on Eminem's official Vevo channel.
 Commercially, it has reached number one in the United Kingdom, Norway, and Sweden as well as the top 10 in Australia, Austria, Canada, Denmark, Finland, Germany, Hungary, Ireland, Italy, the Netherlands, New Zealand, Portugal, and Switzerland, and the top 20 in Belgium and the United States.

 The album's third single, "Nowhere Fast" featuring Kehlani, impacted US Contemporary hit radio on March 27, 2018.
 The two artists performed the song at the 2018 iHeartRadio Music Awards.
-"Remind Me" was released to Italian radio as the fourth single from the album on July 6, 2018.

-"Framed", inspired by 1980s horror films, received a music video on April 3, 2018.
+"Remind Me" was released to Italian radio as the fourth single on July 6, 2018.
+A music video for "Framed", inspired by 1980s horror films, was released on April 3.